1971–72 Yugoslav First Basketball League: Zadar vs Zvezda on Catholic Christmas 1971

 On Saturday, 25 December 1971, as part of the season's week 8, KK Zadar and Crvena zvezda faced off at KK Zadar's Jazine home court—a tense and incident-filled contest remembered for the extremely hostile atmosphere with nationalist and sectarian overtones directed towards the visiting team by the home fans.
-Scheduled to be played on Catholic Christmas—a holiday not officially celebrated in communist SFR Yugoslavia—the game featured tensions even before tip off as the visiting Crvena zvezda players and personnel had to be escorted by police from the moment of their arrival in Zadar.
+Scheduled to be played on Catholic Christmas—a holiday not officially celebrated in communist SFR Yugoslavia—the game featured tensions even before tip off as the visiting Crvena zvezda players and personnel had to be given police escort from the moment of their arrival in Zadar.

-As the teams entered the Jazine court before the game, the hosts decided to power off the arena lights while the only light in the hall was provided from the thousands of candles distributed out to the gathered spectators.
-Following the tip off, Zadar fans began throwing the said candles onto the court, continuing to do so throughout the game while the referees — brothers Janko and Petar Kavčić from Ljubljana — didn't stop the contest out of fear of enraging the crowd even more.
+For the player introductions on the Jazine court prior to the game, the hosts decided to power off the arena lights with the only light in the arena provided from the thousands of candles distributed out to the gathered spectators.
+Following the tip off, Zadar fans began throwing the said candles onto the court, continuing to do so throughout the game while the referees—brothers Janko and Petar Kavčić from Ljubljana—didn't stop the contest out of fear of enraging the crowd even more.
 Among the verbal abuse hurled at Zvezda players were hate speech chants "Srbe na vrbe".
-With five minutes to go in the close game, Zadar's best player and leading scorer Josip Gjergja twisted his ankle after stepping on one of the candles littering the court and had to leave the contest.
+With five minutes to go in the close game, Zadar's best player and leading scorer Josip Gjergja twisted his ankle by stepping on one of the candles littering the court and had to leave the contest.
 Zvezda ended up winning 60–61.

 As soon as the game ended, Zvezda players were surrounded by police mid-court as the angry Zadar fans tried to physically accost the visiting team.
 Shortly, even the army had to be called in as re-enforcement in order to escort the visiting team out of the arena.
 In the chaos and confusion while the Zvezda players were surrounded by army recruits out on the court, a young female Zadar fan got in-between two of the soldiers guarding Zvezda players and stabbed Zvezda's shooting guard Ivan Sarjanović in the upper thigh with a compass.